ComputerGuy99/global-internet-speed-test/README.md

 2. Identify other endpoints apart from Ookla speed test servers that can be used for testing at a global scale and add support for them in the script.

-3. Collect and analyze data about multiple ISPs by running this test from multiple places around the world.
+3. Collect and analyze data about multiple ISPs by running this test from different geographical locations and ISP networks around the world.

 ## Licensing